adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

 be defined independently of the underlying type (which would give rise to orphan instances, as in the ``Maybe`` example), the type need not even be a record, and multiple pattern synonyms may define conflicting fields for the same type.

+TODO: perhaps we should revisit this, and only report errors if we actually hit ambiguity when solving?

 Costs and Drawbacks